AritraCh2005/learn-python/contrib/numpy/basic_math.md

 </body>

 A matrix is generally written within square brackets[].
-The dimensions of a matrix is represented by (Number of rows X Number of columns).The dimensions of the above matrix is 3x3.
+The dimensions of a matrix is represented by (Number of rows x Number of columns).The dimensions of the above matrix is 3x3.

-Matrices are the main characters in mathematical operations like addition, subtraction etc..especially those used in Pandas and NumPy.
+Matrices are the main characters in mathematical operations like addition, subtraction etc, especially those used in Pandas and NumPy.
 They can contain only numbers, symbols or expressions.

 In order to refer to a particular element in the matrix we denote it by :
 A<sub>ij</sub>